goformarty/meet-the-penguins/README.md

 # Meet the penguins!

 Did you know you can pet and feed penguins in the London Zoo?
-This interactive web application created with Google Maps API will find you directions from you geolocation to Penguin Pool at the London Zoo.
+This interactive web application created with Google Maps API will find you directions from your geolocation to Penguin Pool at the London Zoo.

 [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://goformarty.github.io/meet-the-penguins/)